-My second publishing spurt came in 2012.
-Previously my marketing books were PDF’s which I sold on my website.
+Having a content strategy was not in my mind when I started writing books.
+Indeed my marketing books were PDF’s which I sold on my website.
 One I cobbled together using Dreamweaver.
 Those were the days, eh?
 It is so much easier now.

 Two weeks later (no editing included), my first draft turned up.
 This came on holiday with me.
 I giggled so much on the plane I thought someone would cart me off.
 Some of the things that Dragon thought I’d said were hilarious.
 Still, it got edited and published.

-I then used the book to run workshops, blog and created my first online course.
-This course remains one of my best selling courses.
 And during the lockdown, I re-edited the book and re-recorded the course.
 That was step one of my content repurposing strategy.
-I have more ideas up my sleeve.

 Plan Your Non-Fiction Book was written rather than talked.
 I used blogs and workshop handouts to create the content, plus the methodology used for previous books and workbooks.

 This book has been used in many, many blogs, courses, workbooks, programs, workshops, retreats, talks, stuff on YouTube, Facebook, memes, infographics and anywhere and anyway I could think of to get the message out.

 But honestly, with both books, I didn’t have a content strategy.
 I simply did what I felt like in the moment.
 And that worked for me.
 I like to call it an evolving strategy.

 Now I am all grown up and know better.
 Although that will not stop me from doing things in the moment…

 Before we look at a content strategy, let’s look at what a strategy is.

 Planning, at any level, whether for us personally or for your business, cannot be effective or efficient without an overarching strategy.
 There is often confusion between strategy and planning.